-We’ve launched a pilot program to help you find a safe and appropriate place to ride fat bikes this winter.
+Find a safe and appropriate place to ride fat bikes this winter!
 Groomed snowmobile and ski trails may look appealing, but many of these trails are not open for other uses due to safety concerns and the cost of grooming.
 Check out any of these trails for a fun fat biking experience:

 Click on a topic below to reveal more information.
 Click again to hide.